-Thanks to vaccines, diseases like smallpox and polio have virtually been eradicated.
+Thanks to vaccines, diseases like smallpox have virtually been eradicated.
 For example, in 1921, before a vaccine was developed, more than 15,000 Americans died from diphtheria.
-But in the decade between 2004 and 2014, only two cases were reported, per the Centers for Disease Control and Prevention (CDC).
+But the disease is nearly unheard of in the U.S. now, per the Centers for Disease Control and Prevention (CDC).

 "Those vaccines have saved countless lives," Dr. Kemmerly says.
 Vaccines can now also reduce the effects of some "adult" diseases, like pneumonia and shingles.